alvintwng/challenge/problem2/readme.md

 - All talk lengths are either in minutes (not hours) or lightning (5 minutes).
 - Presenters will be very punctual; there needs to be no gap between talks.

-Note that depending on how you choose to complete this problem, your solution may give a different ordering or combination of talks into tracks.
-This is acceptable; you don't need to exactly duplicate the sample output given here.

 Test input:

 ```